 Completion of the Respiratory Care program requires completion of clinical rotations at all clinical affiliates.
-If, for some reason, the student is denied access, in writing, to a clinical affiliate, the ability to complete the program will be jeopardized.
+If a clinical affiliate provides written documentation denying a student access, the ability to complete the program will be jeopardized.
 In these instances, the faculty will make every effort to reschedule remaining clinical rotations at an alternate site.
 However, if the remaining rotations are available only at the affiliate that has denied access, completion of the program will not be possible.